Event Recaps

 Juneteenth Student Poetry Contest

-The Shadows-on-the-Teche will hold its Second Annual Juneteenth Student Poetry Contest.
-The contest will be open to the public and held on Saturday, June 15th, at 10:00 a.m. at the Sliman Theater, located at 129 E. Main Street in New Iberia.
+The Shadows-on-the-Teche held its Second Annual Juneteenth Student Poetry Contest.
+The contest was open to the public and held at the Sliman Theater, located at 129 E. Main Street in New Iberia.

-Winners of the competition will be announced in two categories: middle school and high school.
-Cash prizes will be awarded to first, second, and third place winners in each category.
+Winners of the competition were announced in two categories: middle school and high school.
+Cash prizes were awarded to first, second, and third place winners in each category.
 Students who placed will have the opportunity to read their poems.

-Judges for the competition are former Louisiana Poet Laureates Darrell Bourque, Dr. Mona Lisa Saloy, and John Warner Smith.
+Judges for the competition were former Louisiana Poet Laureates Darrell Bourque, Dr. Mona Lisa Saloy, and John Warner Smith.

 SOLA Giving Day